Provincial and territorial routine vaccination programs for healthy, previously immunized adults

 Nova Scotia N/A

-Prince Edward Island 50+ years, two doses
+Prince Edward Island 50 years and older, two doses

 Yukon 65 to 79 years of age, two doses